FHead/PhysicsShowerQuenchExercise/readme.md

 Here there are a few relevant functions
 - BuildCATree(vector<>, double): builds the parton shower tree.
 Second parameter is the p in the generalized kt
 - AssignTime(...): go through the tree and assign time.
-New function for this
+New function for this exercise.
+In principle if things look good we don't need to touch this anymore.
 - AssignQG(...): go through the tree and assign q/g type.
 If the two children are qq or gg, assign g.
 If qg or gq, assign q.

 ### EvaluateEnergyLoss.cpp